jaylatigay/Hybrid-Prophet-XGBoost-Model-for-Forecasting-Weekly-Leptospirosis-Cases/README.md

 - Derived from:
   - Epidemiology and Disease Control Surveillance (EDCS)
   - Philippine Integrated Disease Surveillance and Response (PIDSR)
-- Includes multiple diseases such as:
-  - Leptospirosis
-  - Dengue
-  - Measles
-  - Rabies, and more

 - Used subset:
   - Weekly leptospirosis cases (2019–2023)
   - 260 observations

-This dataset is compiled from nationwide surveillance reports by the Department of Health (DOH) and is widely used for epidemiological modeling and forecasting. :contentReference[oaicite:0]{index=0}

 ---